Dr. James R. Vanderwoerd

 Office: 219D

-Programs: Applied Social Sciences, Social Work
+Programs: , Applied Social Sciences

 Education

-Ph.D.
-(2003), Social Welfare, Case Western Reserve University
+PhD (2003), Social Welfare, Case Western Reserve University.

 Dissertation: Secular and Religious Tensions in Government-Funded Faith-Based Social Services Organizations

-M.S.W.
-(1991), Social Work, Wilfrid Laurier University
+MSW (1991), Social Work, Wilfrid Laurier University.

 Thesis: Having A Say: The Experiences of Five Participants in a Community Development Project

-B.A.
-(1988), History and Psychology, Calvin College
+BA (1988), History and Psychology, Calvin College.

-Diploma of Arts.
-(1987), The King’s University College
+Dipl.
+(1987), Arts, The King’s University College.

 Courses